infracloudio/jellyfin-acorn/tutorial.md

 1. Using Acorn platform dashboard.
 2. Using CLI

-The first way is the easiest one, where, in just a few clicks, you can deploy the jellyfin application on the platform and start using it.
-However, if you want to customize the application, use the second option.
+Using Acorn Cloud Platform is the quickest and easiest way, where in just a few clicks, you can deploy the jellyfin application on the platform and start using it.
+However, if you want to customize the application, you can use the Acorn CLI.

 ## Deploying Using Acorn Dashboard

-In this option you use the published Acorn application image to deploy the Jellyfin application in just a few clicks.
+We will be using the published Acorn application image to deploy the Jellyfin application in just a few clicks.
 It allows you to deploy your applications faster without any additional configurations.
 Let us see below how you can deploy Jellyfin app to the Acorn platform dashboard.

 1. Log in to the [Acorn Platform](https://acorn.io/auth/login)  using the GitHub Sign-In option with your GitHub user.
 2. Select the “Create Acorn” option.